Router (woodworking): Variety of routers

 There are a variety of router styles, some are plunge, some are D handled, some are double knob handled.
 Different manufacturers produce the routers for different wood works, as plunge routers, fixed-base wood routers, combo routers, variable-speed routers, laminate trimmers, CNC wood routers.
 Nowadays, most better quality routers have variable speed controls and will have plunge bases that can also be locked in place so the router can be used as a fixed-base router.
 Some have a soft-start feature, meaning they build up speed gradually.
 This feature is particularly desirable for routers with a large cutter.
 Holding a 3-horsepower router and turning it on without a soft-start is potentially dangerous, due to the torque of the motor.
 Holding it with two hands is a must.
 For routers with a toggle type on/off switch it is important to check to verify the switch is in the off position, prior to plugging it in.
 For safety, larger router cutters can usually only be used in a router that is mounted in a router table.
 This makes the tool even more versatile and stable.

 The purpose of multiple handle arrangements depends on the bit.
 Control is easier with different configurations.
 For example, when shaping the edge of a fine table top, many users prefer a D handle, with variable speed, as it seems to permit better control and burning the wood can be minimized.

 Routers have many uses.
-With the help of the multitude of jigs and various bits, they are capable of producing dovetails, mortises, and tenons, moldings of infinite varieties, dados, rabbets/rebates, raised-panel doors and frames, cutting circles, and so much more.
+With the help of jigs and various bits, they are capable of producing dovetails, mortises, tenons, moldings, dados, rabbets/rebates, raised-panel doors and frames, and cutting circles.